serenity4/OpenType.jl/README.md

 ## Status

 This is currently a work in progress.
-The [current documentation](https://serenity4.github.io/OpenType.jl/dev) may contain some information, but is still lacking.
-Potential users are encouraged to look at the tests and at the source code for more information.
+Potential users are encouraged to look at the tests and at the source code for more information, but know that this library is not yet raedy for use.